2start/gptprep/README.md

 ## One-Line Installation

-To install `gptprep`, run the following command in your terminal.
+To install or update `gptprep`, run the following command in your terminal.
 Note that Windows is not currently supported, and users are encouraged to review the install script for transparency on what the installation does.

 ```sh
 curl -sSL https://raw.githubusercontent.com/2start/gptprep/main/install.sh | sudo sh